United Nations Convention Against Torture: Optional Protocol

-The Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT), adopted by the General Assembly on 18 December 2002 and in force since 22 June 2006, provides for the establishment of "a system of regular visits undertaken by independent international and national bodies to places where people are deprived of their liberty, in order to prevent torture and other cruel, inhuman or degrading treatment or punishment," to be overseen by a Subcommittee on Prevention of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+The Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT), adopted by the General Assembly on 18 December 2002 and in force since 22 June 2006, provides for the establishment of "a system of regular visits undertaken by independent international and national bodies to places where people are deprived of their liberty, in order to prevent torture and other cruel, inhuman or degrading treatment or punishment", to be overseen by a Subcommittee on Prevention of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.

 As of April 2022, the Protocol has 76 signatories and 91 parties.

 Committee Against Torture

 The Committee Against Torture (CAT) is a body of human rights experts that monitors implementation of the convention by State parties.
 The committee is one of eight UN-linked human rights treaty bodies.
 All state parties are obliged under the convention to submit regular reports to the CAT on how rights are being implemented.
 Upon ratifying the convention, states must submit a report within one year, after which they are obliged to report every four years.
 The Committee examines each report and addresses its concerns and recommendations to the State party in the form of "concluding observations".
 Under certain circumstances, the CAT may consider complaints or communications from individuals claiming that their rights under the Convention have been violated.

-The CAT usually meets in April/May and November each year in Geneva.
-Members are elected to four-year terms by State parties and can be re-elected if nominated.
-The current membership of the CAT as of June 2023, whose terms expire on 31 December 2025, are: